Bill protecting same-sex, interracial unions clears Congress

 “Civil rights are not a finite resource, we do not have to take from one group to give to another,” Stewart said.

-The legislation would not require states to allow same-sex couples to marry, as the Supreme Court’s 2015 Obergefell v.
-Hodges decision now does.
-But it would require states to recognize all marriages that were legal where they were performed and it would protect current same-sex unions if the Obergefell decision were overturned.
+The legislation would not require states to allow same-sex couples to marry, as Obergefell now does.
+But it would require states to recognize all marriages that were legal where they were performed and protect current same-sex unions if the Supreme Court decision were overturned.

 While it’s not everything advocates may have wanted, passage of the legislation represents a watershed moment.
 Just a decade ago, many Republicans openly campaigned on blocking same-sex marriages; today more than two-thirds of the public support them.